SEO for AI? What you need to know about GEO

 • Weak: “It may be the case that AI could influence search rankings in some ways.”

 This directness not only improves AI visibility – it improves human trust.
 In our experience, most audiences appreciate confident, unambiguous writing.
-The best-performing content in this new landscape reads like it was written by someone who understands both people, their pain points and how to fix them.
+The best-performing content in this new landscape reads like it was written by someone who understands people, their pain points and how to fix them.

 Google’s E-E-A-T principle – Experience, Expertise, Authoritativeness, Trustworthiness – used to be a quality guideline.
 It’s been an SEO foundation for over a decade and continues to be for AI-driven visibility.